RazielSun/juma-editor/README.md

 ### Roadmap
 * Create DebugDraw DockWidget
 * Create RunString DockWidget

-### Install Python FBX

-Follow the instructions of Installing FBX SDK for your development platform (see Installing and Configuring).
-Let’s call the directory where you installed FBX SDK <yourFBXSDKpath> .
-Determine the directory name (<Pythonxxxxxx>) of the version of Python FBX that you wish to install (see Platforms supported).
-Copy the contents of <yourFBXSDKpath>\lib\<Pythonxxxxxx>\ into:
-Windows: yourPythonPath\Lib\site-packages\
-Mac OSX: /Library/Python/x.x/site-packages/
-Linux: /usr/local/lib/pythonx.x/site-packages/
-Optional: Copy the sample programs for Python FBX to a suitable location.
-The sample programs are in <yourFBXSDKpath>\examples\Python\.
-Optional: Copy the documentation for FBX SDK to a suitable location.
-The documentation is in <yourFBXSDKpath> \doc.
-Optional: Delete <yourFBXSDKpath> and its contents.
-If you have copied all the directories mentioned above, you do not need the rest of the distribution for FBX SDK.

 # About Vavius version Editor
 This editor is a Python-Qt based host for MOAI SDK.